BlakeBild/Tiny_Monster_Trainer/README.md

 ------- |"Obscurity"     | Darkness   | Mysticism
 ------- |"Rue"           | Mind       | Mysticism

+Updates as of 01/09/23:
+I moved the battle code to it's own *.py in an attempt to make things more organized and to make the game smaller.
+I've moved things from wilderness and ghost battles, but i still need to do the multiplayer.py.
+While moving the code around i was able to add a "Block" and "ZzZz..." text to the combat for different things that happen.
+These things happened before, but now I can let the player know what is going on.
+Block happens after a glancing blow, when the damage that get's through still isn't enough to hurt the other monster, it used to just say "miss".
+"ZzZz..." is when a monster runs out of stamina and lowers its own hitpoints to 0 while trying to attack.

 Updates as of 12/13/22:
-added a jump rope animation, instead of barbells for training HP & Agility.
+added a jump rope animation, instead of barbells for training HP & Agility and added a meditation animation for mysticism & tinfoil.

 Updates as of 11/30/22:
 Fixed some bugs.
 Moved some code around to be better? probably added new bugs.